typesense/showcase-recipe-search/README.md

 The recipe dataset is from <a href="https://github.com/Glorf/recipenlg" target="_blank">Glorf/recipenlg</a> 🙏!

 The app was built using the <a href="https://github.com/typesense/typesense-instantsearch-adapter" target="_blank">
-Typesense Adapter for InstantSearch.js</a> and is hosted on <a href="https://www.digitalocean.com/products/app-platform/" target="_blank">DigitalOcean's App Platform</a>.
+Typesense Adapter for InstantSearch.js</a> and is hosted on S3, with CloudFront for a CDN.

 The search backend is powered by a geo-distributed 3-node Typesense cluster running on <a href="https://cloud.typesense.org" target="_blank">Typesense Cloud</a>, with nodes in Oregon, Frankfurt and Mumbai.